 Family violence concerns

-If you tell BDM that you fear for your safety, we won’t tell the other parent your contact details without your consent.
+For example, we don’t have to tell the other parent your address or contact details without your consent.

 Sometimes, a birth needs to be registered at a later stage of life.
-If this is the case email email@example.com for support from our Marguk-bulok koolin-ik Team (Aboriginal Outreach).
+If this is the case, email email@example.com for support from our Marguk-bulok koolin-ik Team (Aboriginal Outreach).

 Watch the 'It's never too late to register a birth' video